 Barker Dam Hike

-The 1.3-mile Barker Dam Hike is a loop trail that takes a little less than an hour to cover, perfect for day visitors to Joshua Tree NP.
+The 1.3-mile Barker Dam Hike is a loop trail that takes a little less than an hour to cover, perfect for day trip visitors to Joshua Tree NP.

 The beginning of the hike has a decent amount of plant life, with cacti of various types, small spiky plants, a few Oak and Juniper trees that are adapted for desert life, and even a few patches of grass and flowers.